shukri-mo/Week19_Task_Management_NodeJS_Prisma/README.md

 **Location:** `services/taskServices.js` - getTaskById function

-The function structure is provided.
-You need to:
+The function has TODO comments that need to be implemented:

-- Use Prisma to find the task by ID
-- Include subtasks in the result
-- Handle cases where task doesn't exist
+- Check if task exists using Prisma
+- If not found, throw an error
-- Return the task or null if not found
+- If found, return the task with subtasks included

 #### 4. Complete createTask Function - `services/taskServices.js`

 **Location:** `services/taskServices.js` - createTask function

-The function structure is provided.
-You need to:
+The function has TODO comments that need to be implemented:

-- Create the new task using Prisma
+- Create the new task using Prisma with all task data from taskData
 - Create subtasks if provided in taskData.subtasks
-- Include subtasks in the response
+- Return the created task with subtasks included using the include option
-- Handle validation errors from Prisma

 ### Task 4: Testing Your Implementation

 You can use Postman or curl to test your endpoints.

-### Task 5: Stretch Goals
+## Task 5: Stretch Goals

-#### Add Task Filtering
+### Add Task Filtering

 **Objective:** Add filtering capabilities to the GET /api/tasks endpoint.